jspencev/polyman/readme.md

 ### poly remove [dependency(ies)...]
 Removes dependencies.

+## poly build (-f)
+Calls the build command if the directory has new content. --force will force a rebuild.

-### poly bootstrap
+### poly bootstrap (-a)
-Runs through every local polyman project and relinks all local project dependencies.
-TODO: optimize.
+Runs through every local polyman project and relinks all local project dependencies. --all will bootstrap all local projects.

 ### poly ...ANYTHING ELSE...
 All other commands are passed straight through to yarn.